We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-A 2019 review shows FITs are almost as effective as colonoscopies, but colonoscopies are considered the gold standard in screening.
-They’re even more accurate, and they’re necessary for those with a high risk of colon cancer.
+A 2019 review shows FITs are almost as effective as colonoscopies, but colonoscopies are considered the most accurate in screening.
+They’re even more precise, and they’re necessary for those with a high risk of colon cancer.

 Is a FIT test the same as Cologuard?

 A FIT test is a fecal immunochemical test, while Cologuard is a particular test.
 Cologuard is different compared with other FIT options, because it looks for certain DNA markers and can test for both precancer and cancer.
 Meanwhile, most FITs just test for the presence of blood.

 The study found that Cologaurd showed a 13.4% false-positive result rate.
 This is an increase of 8.3% compared to the FIT test method.